Fruita Campground Overview

 Discover Mormon pioneer history at the historic Gifford House store and museum.

 This developed campground has 71 campsites.
 Each site has a picnic table and fire ring (except sites 7, 48 and 50, which only have an above ground grill).
 There is a RV dump and potable water fill station near the entrance to Loops A and B. Campsites have no individual water or sewage hookups.
-There are no electrical hookups available.
+There are no electrical hookups (except accessible sites 14, 24, and 63).
+Electrical hookups at these sites are for required medical devices only.
 Restrooms have running water and flush toilets, but no showers.
 Accessible campsites are located adjacent to restrooms.
 A printable campground map and site dimensions can be found at https://www.nps.gov/care/planyourvisit/fruitacampground.htm

 Natural FeaturesThe Fruita Campground area is located one mile south of the visitor center and is often described as an oasis within the desert.
 Fruita Campground is a semi-shaded, grassy campground and is located in the Fruita Historic District of the park.